firesmasher-c6/PurpurPlusPlus/README.md

 - **Optimized:** Plug & Play pack.
 Edited spigot.yml, purpur.yml, paper-global.yml, paper-world-default.yml, and bukkit.yml.
 - **Auto ClearLag** false by default on /plugins/OptiCore/OptiCore.yml
 - **AntiCheat** A smart feature but it is turned off by default
 - **Chunk Tracker** A feature that checks active regions and chunks.
-It displays what chunk has the most entities (False By Deafult)
+It displays what chunk has the most entities (False By Default)

 ## Commands
 - `/oc reload`: Reloads the configuration.